wing5wong/artisan-whs-static/source/_events/2019-07-23_sports-awards.md

 Tickets this year are $10.
 We will NOT be having a supper, instead there will be nibbles on the tables.

 Tickets are on sale in the Student Centre or Main Office at school.
+All Students receiving their sports colours need to be at the awards.

 Dress Semi Formal:
 Male - Shirt & Tie, Dress Shoes